Bodhgaya Development Association

 Background

 Bodhgaya is the place where the historical Buddha became enlightened some 2500 years ago.
 It is currently a place of pilgrimage for people interested in Buddhism.
 It is in the state of Bihar and one of the poorest and most violent regions of India.
 Villagers tend to have very little opportunity to change their circumstances.
-The Bodhgaya Development Association (BDA) provides support for long term initiatives to help the poorest of the poor in the Bodhgaya region.
+The Bodhgaya Development Association (BDA) provides support for long term initiatives to help the poorest people in this part of India.

 The BDA has provided funds for different programs.
-The longest program we have been supporting is the development, running and expansion of the Prajna Vihar School, which provides education for children of the very poor who would otherwise (generally) receive no schooling.
-In January each year there is a program put on by the PV School for westerners, and travellers are welcome to attend.
-Please contact us for details.
+The longest program we have been supporting is the development, running and expansion of the Prajna Vihar School, which provides education for children of the very poor who would otherwise receive no schooling or very low standard schooling.

-All work done for the BDA is voluntary with adminstrative costs being donated by people on the managment committee in Australia.
-Because of this, all money donated goes to the projects themselves.
+All work done for the BDA is voluntary with adminstrative costs being donated by people on the management committee in Australia.
+Because of this, all money donated goes to the projects themselves and no Westerner gets paid from donations.

 The BDA manages to keep up its yearly support for the projects from the generosity of people in the West.
 If you would like to contribute or to find out more, please contact us.